build-trust/ockam-website/src/content/learn/blog/zero_ipo.md

 I love maps.
 In a previous life I was a navigator.
 [True story]

 All maps have the same problem.
 They are two dimensional, and we live in a multidimensional world.
-This is why cartographers have invented hundreds of ‘projections’ of our word.
+This is why cartographers have invented hundreds of ‘projections’ of our world.

 Navigators use a projection called ‘mercator.’
 This projection has the benefit of making straight lines between two points.
 This comes at the expense of distorting scale on the north-south axis.
 The map I created above is a mercator projection where our journey from Zero-to-IPO is a straight line.
 But there are plenty of other dimensions we still need to consider to get a complete picture.